systelab/systelab-schematics/README.md

 - The files: patient-details-combobox.ts and patient-details-combobox-spec.ts

 The name for the selector will be name dashed, and the name of the components will be the name upper camel case.

+If api is not set name upper camel case with the suffix 'Api' will be used.
+If model is not set name upper camel case with the suffix 'Data' will be used.

 ### Example